 The police can move the homeless from one retail center, but they may simply move between nearby centers, eventually landing back on your property, and sooner than later.
 The delicate nature and intricacies of homelessness make it more than just a nuisance to business as well.

-As noted, regular presence of law enforcement is often not realistic; however, scheduling periodic meetings between tenants and an officer can be very helpful.
+As noted, the regular presence of law enforcement is often not realistic; however, scheduling periodic meetings between tenants and an officer can be very helpful.
 In addition to discussing concerns and preventative solutions, there can be education on long-term solutions.
-These solutions include organizations which track homeless individuals to help solve their situations and police homeless liaisons which may connect with community outreach programs.
+These solutions include organizations that track homeless individuals to help solve their situations and police homeless liaisons which may connect with community outreach programs.
 These meetings also facilitate trust between tenants and law enforcement.

 Reduce Possible Hiding Areas by: